FlexibleDecay: An automated calculator of scalar decay widths: Implementation

 \subsubsection{Special treatment of $\Phi \to l^+ l^-$}

 For the case of a pair of charged leptons in the final state we follow the generic approach from Eq.~\eqref{eq:generic_decay_width} but include universal one-loop QED corrections in massless limit as

-where $\alpha$ denotes the \MSbar\ electromagnetic coupling in the SM with $6$ active quark flavors.
+where $\alpha$ denotes the SM \MSbar\ electromagnetic coupling.
+In contrast to the $\Phi \to q\bar{q}$ case we always choose an $\alpha$ with $6$ active quark flavors and ignore 2-loop contributions.

 Eq.~\eqref{eq:Gamma_Phi_ll} can be obtained immediately by adapting Eq.~\eqref{eq:Hbbbar_in_MSbar} to the color singlet case at the one-loop level.
 This is sufficient, because QED corrections to $\Phi \to l^+ l^-$ are small and the leptonic decay rates of the Higgs are much smaller than decay rates to quarks.